 Although usually a highly caffeinated chatterbox, Chris is happiest, productive, and most effective when ‘doing’ rather than ‘talking’.
 She is rarely found to be sitting quietly doing nothing (if it is quiet – be warned – there is most probably a new project afoot…).

-Favourite pastimes: Photographing “all the things”, writing, minimising my (slowly dwindling) collection of worldly possessions.
+Favourite pastimes: Photographing and capturing all the moments, writing, minimising my (slowly dwindling) collection of worldly possessions.
 And strangely, vacuuming.
+There.
+I said it.

 Worst hab… Finishing other people’s sentences.
 Expounding the virtues of watching ‘The Sound of Music’ and ‘Sharknado’.
 Some would also say telling bad puns… Worst?
 By ‘worst’ do you mean ‘best’?
 Surely.